Off-line Folders and Files

 Off-line Folders

-When you start IMatch, and occasionally while you work with it, IMatch checks if all folders in the database still exist on disk.
+When you start IMatch, and regularly while you work with it, IMatch checks if all folders in the database still exist on disk.

 If a folder is deleted, moved or renamed outside of IMatch (e.g., in Windows Explorer or another application), IMatch cannot find it anymore and marks it with the yellow off-line indicator icon:

-The folder P2561 is off-line.
-IMatch cannot find it on the disk anymore.
+The folder images is offline.
+IMatch cannot find it on disk.

-Always use the built-in functions in IMatch to move, rename or delete folders and files.
+Always use the powerful and flexible built-in functions in IMatch to move, rename or delete folders and files.

 This ensures that IMatch keeps the database in-sync with your changes automatically.
 See File Management for more info.